National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   Mapping an ICD to SNOMED diagnosis code is an example of mapping a "non-standard" to a "standard" concept, discussed in @sec-understanding.]
 * **I**:
   Well, that's fine for this paper.
-  Maybe our next manuscript will follow up with N3C's death records.^[TODO: is the book planning to have a section on the CMS & death records?]
+  Maybe our next manuscript will follow up with N3C's death records.^[Mortality records are discussed in @sec-understanding-pprl-mortality.]
 * **SME**:
   Sorry everybody, I have clinic this week, and they're calling me.
   I need to drop.^[Everyone says goodbye to the cat.]